Restream/reindexer-py/README.md

 __Arguments:__

-    enum_not_opeden (bool, optional): An enumeration mode flag.
+    enum_not_opened (bool, optional): An enumeration mode flag.
 If it is set then closed namespaces are in result list too.
 Defaults to False.

 __Returns:__